-The peer group above was identified by Meridian Compensation Partners and selected based on share price correlation > 0.4 over a 3-year period.
+The peer group above was identified by Meridian Compensation Partners and selected based on an assessment of share price correlation > 0.4 over a 3-year period.
 To obtain the closest fit, share price volatility, place of incorporation (ASX or TSX), place of material operations, complexity of operations and market capitalisation (to a lesser extent) we assessed to ensure that the selected companies were compatible in nature.
-Australian-listed companies had weaker correlations with OceanaGold's TSX share price over time.
-This is a result primarily of: